 I began implementing a schedule early on for both of my children to teach them the difference between day and night so that they would quickly learn how to sleep through the night.

 Because babies grow so fast.
 It can be challenging to keep up with the schedule and routine changes.
 Every month brings new milestones, feeding times, and nap times.

 That’s why I am sharing this 6-month-old babywise schedule for parents.
 It’s is a great resource to compare or predict what your baby might be doing at five or six-months-old.

-Defining the parts of the 5 or 6-Month-Old Baby Feeding + Sleeping Sample Schedule
+Defining the parts of the 5 or 6-Month-Old Baby Feeding and Sleeping Sample Schedule

-For the purpose of this sample schedule for 6-month-old babies, when I mention feeding, I am talking about the baby drinking milk (formula or breast milk).
-You may also be introducing solids at this time in the baby’s life too.
-That will be something you can insert into the schedule as you and your health care provider decide is appropriate for your child.
-When I refer to awake time, I am talking about the time the baby is awake.
-I will also provide ideas for this time, later in the article.
-Finally, when I refer to sleeping that is the time that the child is asleep.
+When I mention feeding in the sample schedule, I am talking about the baby drinking milk.
+Although, you may also be introducing solids at this time in the baby’s life too.
+That will be something you can insert into the schedule as you and your healthcare provider decide is appropriate for your child.

 7:15 Baby wakes up.
 Feed and change diaper

 3:30-6:00 Awake (see list of ideas below)